Senate Democrats’ voting rights push stalls in the face of GOP opposition - News Break

 “The election of 2020 and its violent aftermath on January 6, 2021, when an armed mob of insurrectionists sought to overturn the voice of the people and a duly certified election, reminds us that our democracy is fragile,” the administration said.

-Sen. Ben Cardin, a Maryland Democrat, similarly warned how fragile political outcomes could be and pointed to Georgia.

-Sen. Raphael Warnock, (D-Ga.), said on the Senate floor that it was Congress’ duty to protect voting rights as 14 states have enacted voting laws “ where partisan actors, power hungry politicians have acted along partisan lines to make it harder—not easier—for eligible voters to cast a ballot, and guarantee that that ballot will actually count.”

-The post Senate Democrats’ voting rights push stalls in the face of GOP opposition appeared first on Wisconsin Examiner .
+The post Senate Democrats’ voting rights push stalls in the face of GOP opposition appeared first on Georgia Recorder .